Last updated on

 How to Make Broccoli and Cheddar Potato Skins

-FIRST STEP: Preheat oven to 425 degrees.
-Line a baking sheet with parchment paper and set it aside.
+FIRST STEP: Preheat your oven to 425 degrees.
+Then, line a baking sheet with parchment paper and set it aside.

-SECOND STEP: Thoroughly scrub the potatoes and pierce the potatoes skin.
+SECOND STEP: After your oven is set, thoroughly scrub the potatoes and pierce the potato skin with a fork.
 Bake the potatoes in the microwave, on high power setting, for 15 minutes.

-THIRD STEP: While the potatoes are cooking, in a 10 in skillet on medium-high heat, add 2 ½ tablespoons of the olive oil and the onions.
-Saute, uncovered, for 5 minutes, stirring often to keep the onions from burning.
+THIRD STEP: In a 10-inch skillet on medium-high heat, add 2 ½ tablespoons of the olive oil and the onions.
+Sauté uncovered for 5 minutes, stirring often to keep the onions from burning.

-FOURTH STEP: Keeping the heat on medium-high heat, add the broccoli florets to the pan and continue cooking for 1-1 ½ minutes.
+FOURTH STEP: Keeping the heat on medium-high heat, add the broccoli florets to the pan and continue cooking for 1 to 1 ½ minutes.
 Remove the pan from the heat, cover with a lid, and set aside.

-FITH STEP: Carefully remove the hot potatoes from the microwave.
-Allow them to cool for a few minutes before slicing the potatoes in half long ways.
+FIFTH STEP: Carefully remove the hot potatoes from the microwave.
+Allow them to cool for a few minutes, before slicing the potatoes in half long ways.

-SIXTH STEP: Using a small spoon, scoop out the potato pulp.
-Make sure to leave a thin layer of pulp around the inside of the potato (about ⅛ to ¼ in)
+SIXTH STEP: Using a small spoon scoop out the potato pulp, being sure to leave a thin layer of pulp around the inside of the potato, about an ⅛ to ¼ inch.

 SEVENTH STEP: Using a pastry brush, lightly brush the remaining ½ tablespoon of olive oil on the inside of the shell.